PierreT12/FusionCalacuatorCpp/README.md

 Forward Fusions

 # Known Bugs
-Backwards Fusions on all Fool Arcana Personas causes a crash
+Backwards Fusions on all Fool Arcana Personas causes a crash or the wrong results